 2. Lose the (sales) hype

-People like to be informed of sales, but selling shouldn’t be the main focus of an email newsletter – send your offers in promo-specific emails.
-Think of your newsletter as a trusted friend that your reader has let into their home/inbox.
-If someone lets you into their home and you instantly transform into a pushy salesman with a pitch, they’re going to think twice about opening the door for you (i.e., opening your newsletter) again.
+People like to be informed of sales, but selling shouldn’t be the main focus of an email newsletter — send your offers in promo-specific emails.
+Think of your newsletter as a trusted friend that your reader has let into their “home” (i.e., the inbox).
+If someone lets you into their home and you instantly transform into a pushy salesman, they’re going to think twice about opening the door for you again.
+Your newsletter is no different.
 If you want to plug a sale or a product in your newsletter, do so like a friend would: “Did you know we’re having a friends and family sale this Saturday?
 You can save 50%!” and leave it at that.

-3. Keep it brief & aim for a click
+3. Keep it brief and aim for a click

 Guess how long the average person spends reading a newsletter?
-51 seconds!
-Don’t let that get you down though – attention spans are spread thin.
-Keeping your content scannable with content blocks, brief blurbs, snapshots, takeaways and/or bullet points and including call-to-action buttons will give your readers’ eyes a scanning sigh of relief.
-But remember, friendship is give and take, and you deserve something too!
+51 seconds.
+Don’t let that get you down, though — attention spans are spread thin.
+Keeping your content scannable with content blocks, brief blurbs, snapshots, takeaways, or bullet points, and including call to action buttons, will give your readers’ tired eyes some relief.
+But remember, friendship is give and take, and you deserve something too.
 Satisfy your readers with just enough info, but leave them eager to learn more.
-Lead readers back to your site/blog/social media network for more info.
-The point of a newsletter isn’t to make a sale, it’s to build a relationship with your audience, to inform/educate, and snag some clicks … which, with any luck, will eventually lead to a sale.
+Lead readers back to your site, blog, or social media network for more info.
+The point of a newsletter isn’t to make a sale; it’s to build a relationship with your audience, to inform and educate, and to snag some clicks.
+All of which, with any luck, will eventually lead to a sale.

-Put clear, strong and specific calls-to-actions after each content block so your readers know they need to “Learn More,” “Read More,” “Watch the Video” for more juicy details.
+Put clear, strong, and specific calls to action after each content block so your readers know they need to “Learn More,” “Read More,” or “Watch the Video” for more juicy details.

 4. Be reliable and consistent

-Flaky friends – We have them, love them, but they’re unreliable, unpredictable, and the more they flake, the less likely we look to them for friendship.
+Flaky friends: We have them, we love them, but they’re unreliable, unpredictable, and the more they flake, the less likely we look to them for friendship.
 The same goes for your newsletter.
-If you tell readers to look for your newsletter each week, you better be there.
-Pick a frequency, whether it be daily, weekly, monthly, etc. and stick to it.
-Make sure to tell readers on your opt-in form just how often they can expect to hear from you – some people don’t like surprises, last minute drop ins or no shows.
+If you tell readers to look for your newsletter each week, you’d better be there.
+Pick a frequency, whether it be daily, weekly, monthly — and stick to it.
+Make sure to tell readers on your opt-in form just how often they can expect to hear from you.
+Some people don’t like surprises, last-minute drop-ins, or no-shows.

 5. Have a compelling opening line

 First impressions are important for establishing any type of relationship, professional or personal.
-How you introduce yourself to someone can either pique or fizzle his or her interest in continuing a conversation.
+How you introduce yourself to someone can pique or fizzle the listener’s interest in continuing a conversation.
 The same goes for your email newsletter’s subject line.
-If the subject line isn’t compelling, interesting, intriguing, thought provoking, etc. your reader may not make it past “Hello.”
-In fact, the Nielson Norman Group even found that “Some users who forwarded email newsletters on to others said they sometimes changed the subject line to make it more interesting…”
+If the subject line isn’t compelling, interesting, intriguing, or thought provoking, your reader may not make it past “Hello.”
+In fact, as the Nielsen Norman Group found, “Some users who forwarded email newsletters on to others said they sometimes changed the subject line to make it more interesting.”

 In your “From Label,” state clearly whom the email newsletter is coming from.
-Typically, using your company name (since it’s more recognizable than a personal name) is advisable.
+Typically, use your company name instead of your personal name.

-When crafting up your newsletter subject line, avoid using generic lines like: June Newsletter, Your Monthly Newsletter, This Week’s Newsletter, The Insider, etc. and make sure to take advantage of your pre-header – It’s like a secondary subject line (and possibly a second chance to make a good impression!).
+When crafting your newsletter subject line, avoid using generic lines like: June Newsletter, Your Monthly Newsletter, This Week’s Newsletter, The Insider.
+Make sure to take advantage of your pre-header, too — it’s like a secondary subject line (and possibly a second chance to make a good impression!).

-Nothing’s worse than talking to a friend who clearly isn’t listening – You ask a question and all you get are crickets.
+Nothing’s worse than talking to a friend who clearly isn’t listening.
+You ask a question and all you get are crickets.
 Using a “do not reply” email address when sending out a newsletter indicates to recipients that any responses will not be seen or answered.
-Allowing customers to reply to your email newsletter, and responding to those inquiries or comments lets your readers know a friend listening on the other end.
+Allowing customers to reply to your email newsletter, and in turn responding to those inquiries or comments, lets your readers know a friend is listening on the other end.
 You’ll also receive valuable insight, feedback, and questions that very well may improve your newsletter for next time.

-Break ups are rough, but would you rather someone break up with you calmly, or unknowingly throw you under a bus?
+Breakups are rough, but would you rather someone break up with you calmly, or unknowingly throw you under a bus?
 A person unsubscribing from your newsletter is just a fact of life, and it’s nothing to take personally.
 However, the harder you make it for someone to unsubscribe, the easier it allows them to click that seemingly insignificant “spam” button, and under the bus you go.
 Let your readers go easily if they so desire (they can always come back!) and make your unsubscribe link easy to find.
-Otherwise, sitting in a spam box will only cause your delivery, open, click through, etc. rates to go down.
+Otherwise, sitting in a spam box will only cause your delivery, open, and clickthrough rates to go down.